ahmedwaqas92/merit-docs/docs/6_jinnah-nfts.md

 Yes—Jinnah NFTs carry value because **you earned them**.
 They're not just for show.

 - Each NFT reflects the size and success of the job it came from.
-- For example: A $500 job might result in a Jinnah NFT with higher “weight” or trust ranking in the system.
+- For example: A $500 job might result in a Jinnah NFT with **a value equivalent to 3–5%** of the job amount in trust weight.
 - This adds up over time—like XP in a game, but backed by real proof of work.

+> 📌 Just a heads-up: These percentages are examples only.
+Actual values and mechanics will be finalized as the platform grows.

 While you can't trade or sell your NFT, it’s more than a souvenir: